 Awarded to recognize a North American resident for a recent innovative discovery or investigation in electricity, magnetism, or radiant energy.
 The recipient is awarded a $25,000 prize and $25,000 is provided to an institution of the recipient's choice..
 Established through the Cyrus B. Comstock Fund.
-Scheduled for presentation in 2014.

 Charles L. Bennett (2009)

 For his mapping of the cosmic microwave background and determining the universe's age, mass-energy content, geometry, expansion rate, and reionization epoch with unprecedented precision.

 For his many contributions to astrophysics, especially his definitive work on solar models and his crucial role in identifying and resolving the solar neutrino problem.

 For his major contributions to the development of superconducting quantum interference devices (SQUIDS) and their use for scientific measurements, especially involving electricity, magnetism, and electromagnetic waves.

 For his revolutionary discoveries in magnetic resonance and coherent optics, in particular for the Hahn Spin Echo, the Hartman-Hahn Cross-polarization, and self-induced transparency.

 Charles P. Slichter (1993, shared)

 For his seminal contributions to the development and application of magnetic resonance in condensed matter, including the first experimental proof of pairing correlations in superconductors and fundamental studies in surface science and catalysis.